Frequently Asked Questions

 Our processing plant is currently inspected by the Kansas Department of Agriculture.
 To ship beef across state lines, plants must be inspected on a federal level with the U.S.D.A.
-We are in the process of receiving U.S.D.A. certification and plan to start nationwide sales in Summer 2021.
+We are in the process of receiving U.S.D.A. certification.
 Feel free to reach out if you have more questions about this.

 Is Wagyu the same as Kobe beef?

 Yes and no. Kobe isn't a breed; it's a region in Japan where some Wagyu are raised.
 Only cattle that come from Kobe are allowed to be labeled as such.
 But since Americans are more familiar with the word 'Kobe', many restaurants use that term to describe any Wagyu beef, no matter where it came from.
 All Kobe is Wagyu, but not all Wagyu is Kobe.

 Is it true that Wagyu cattle are massaged and fed beer?

 These things have happened, but the stories are exaggerated.
 When Wagyu were used as work animals in 18th century Japan, some ranchers would massage cattle to keep their joints loose during cold winter months.
 Sometimes beer would be used to increase appetite.
 But these practices aren't commonplace, especially in the United States.

 How long will my meat stay fresh?